LANDALIVE AT THE DAIRY SHOW

 Rhuaridh Buchanan, Owner, Buchanans Cheesemonger

-Join us for drinks and a delicious Yeo Valley pie next door at the bar.
+Join us for drinks and pie’s next door at the bar.
 A chance to unwind, share stories, and rub shoulders with fellow regenerative dairy comrades.

-Register you interest here today to join us at LandAlive.
+Register your interest here today to join us at LandAlive.

 Want to speak or sponsor?
 Email tom@arkce.com if you have an idea you want to discuss